Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Introduction

 \section{Introduction}

-Inter-cell interference (ICI) is a bottle of improving the sum capacity of multi-cell systems, especially when multi-input-multi-output (MIMO) techniques are used.
-The degrees of freedom (DoF) can reflect the potential of interference networks, which is the first-order approximation of sum capacity at high signal-to-noise ratio regime \cite{Jafar2007b,Jafar_3cell}.
-Recently, significant research efforts have been devoted to find the DoF for MIMO interference channel (MIMO-IC) \cite{Jafar2007b,Jafar_3cell,Cadambe2008b,Tse_3cell_2011,Jafar2010DoF,Ghasemi2010,Jafar_IAchainKcell} and MIMO interference broadcast channel (MIMO-IBC) \cite{Zhuguangxi2010,Park2011}.
+Inter-cell interference (ICI) is a bottleneck of improving the sum capacity of multi-cell networks, especially when multi-input-multi-output (MIMO) techniques are used.
+The degrees of freedom (DoF) can reflect the potential of interference networks, which are the first-order approximation of sum capacity at high signal-to-noise ratio (SNR) regime~\cite{Jafar2007b,Jafar_3cell}.
+Recently, significant research efforts have been devoted to find the DoF for MIMO interference channel (MIMO-IC)~\cite{Jafar2007b,Jafar_3cell,Cadambe2008b,Tse_3cell_2011,Jafar2010DoF,Ghasemi2010,Jafar_IAchainKcell_all,Gonzalez2014,Ruan2013}, MIMO interfering broadcast channel (MIMO-IBC)~\cite{YuWei2013,Zhuguangxi2010,Park2011}, and MIMO interfering multiple access (MIMO-IMAC)~\cite{IBC_L_cell_Lovel} networks.

-For two-cell MIMO-IC with time/frequency varying channels, the information theoretic maximal DoF was found in \cite{Jafar2007b}.
-For symmetric $G$-cell $M \times N$ MIMO-IC where each base station (BS) and each user have $M = N$ antennas, the authors in \cite{Cadambe2008b} shown that the information theoretic maximal DoF per user is $M/2$, which can be asymptotically achieved by interference alignment (IA) with infinite symbol extensions.
-This implies that the sum DoF can linearly increase as $G$, and the interference networks are not interference-limited \cite{Cadambe2008b}.
-Encouraged by such a promising result, many recent works strived to analyze the DoF for MIMO-IC with various setting and devise interference management techniques to achieve the maximal DoF.
-For symmetric three-cell MIMO-IC, the authors in \cite{Jafar_3cell} found the information theoretic maximal DoF, while the authors in \cite{Tse_3cell_2011} found the maximal DoF achieved by linear IA, which shows that these two DoFs are equal.
-This means that linear IA can achieve the maximal DoF in this case.
-For symmetric $G$-cell MIMO-IC where $G > M/N~(M\geq N)$, the authors in \cite{Jafar2010DoF,Ghasemi2010,Jafar_IAchainKcell} derived the information theoretic maximal DoF, which can only be achieved by the asymptotic IA (i.e., with infinite time/frequency extension), where the value of $M/N$ must be an integer in \cite{Jafar2010DoF} but is no necessary as integer in \cite{Ghasemi2010,Jafar_IAchainKcell}.
-In all the other cases, the information theoretic maximal DoF remains unknown \cite{Jafar_IAchainKcell}.
+For the symmetric $G$-cell $M \times N$ MIMO-IC network where each base station (BS) and each mobile station (MS) have $M$ and $N$ antennas, respectively, when the channels are time/frequency varying and $M = N$, the information theoretic maximal DoF per user are $M/2$.
+This implies that the sum DoF can linearly increase with $G$, and the performance of the interference network is not interference-limited~\cite{Cadambe2008b}.
+Encouraged by such a promising result, many recent works strive to analyze the information theoretic maximal DoF for the MIMO-IC~\cite{Jafar_3cell,Tse_3cell_2011,Cadambe2008b,Jafar2007b,Jafar2010DoF,Ghasemi2010,Jafar_IAchainKcell_all} and MIMO-IBC~\cite{YuWei2013,Zhuguangxi2010,Park2011} networks with various antenna configurations and devise interference management techniques to achieve the information theoretic maximal DoF.

-Considering that MIMO-IBC is more complex than MIMO-IC and expecting that the results for MIMO-IBC can be extended from MIMO-IC, there are only a few results on MIMO-IBC.
-For symmetric $G$-cell $K$-user $M \times N$ MIMO-IBC, the information theoretic maximal DoF has been found for the two-cell case with two users \cite{YuWei2013} or with $K$ users each with one antenna \cite{Zhuguangxi2010}, and for the $G$-cell case under special antennas configuration (e.g., $N=1$ and $M/K$ is an integer and $M/K\leq G-1$ \cite{Park2011}).
-For all the other settings, the information theoretic maximal DoF of MIMO-IBC is still unknown.